Math is a relational subject.

 Struggling often means the order doesn’t match how understanding forms — not that the learner lacks ability.

-In math, trying harder without orientation often increases frustration.
+Trying harder without orientation often increases frustration.

 Once orientation is in place, effort becomes useful again.